The Lords of the New Church (album)

-The Lords of the New Church is the debut studio album by the English/American rock band The Lords of the New Church.
-It was released in 1982 by Illegal Records in the UK and by I.R.S.
-Records in the US.
+The Lords of the New Church is the debut studio album by the British-American rock band the Lords of the New Church.
+It was released in 1982 by Illegal Records in the United Kingdom and by I.R.S.
+Records in the United States.

 The album was well-received at the time and peaked at #3 on the UK Indie Chart with the single "Open Your Eyes" reaching #7 on the UK Indie Chart, #34 on the Canadian charts and #27 on the US Rock chart.
 Two other singles also made the UK Indie Chart: "New Church" (#34) and "Russian Roulette" (#12).

 Background

 The Lords of the New Church were formed in 1981 by singer Stiv Bators and guitarist Brian James, who had been founding members of Cleveland's Dead Boys and London's the Damned, respectively.
 The two experimented for a time with different rhythm sections, before bassist Dave Tregunna (ex-Sham 69) and drummer Nicky Turner (ex-the Barracudas) joined the fold.
 Their first recordings as a band was the debut single "New Church" and its B-side "Livin' on Livin'", after which they recorded the rest of the album.
 It was recorded at Farmyard Studios in England and produced by the band themselves.
 Stiv Bators said in 1986: "The Lords was a definite sound that I had in my head ... the jungle rhythms and sort of an eerie voodoo guitar.
 Brian had almost the same sound in his head."